zyxrrr/3D-Reconstruction-BETA/README.md

-3D Reconstruction
+# 3D Reconstruction APP

-only close range useful
+based on JNI, only close range useful